geraldspreer/the-maker/README.md

-TheMaker is a lightweight Content Management System (CMS) for web sites.
+TheMaker is a lightweight HTML editor for websites.
-It runs on your Mac.
-Linux and Windows and after you made your changes you are publishing via FTP.
+It runs on your Mac, Linux and Windows and after you made your changes you are publishing via FTP.

 All that is required is some web space with FTP access.